The Music (magazine): The Music

 On 14 August 2013, Street Press Australia launched the first issue of The Music (incorporating Drum Media, Inpress and Time Off), as a free national music magazine with additional columns on topics about popular culture.
 The Music printed Melbourne, Sydney, and Brisbane editions but ceased publication in 2020.
 The final editions were published in March 2020, but they have continued to publish content online.

 Street Press Australia was later rebranded as Handshake, and in October 2021 they sold The Music to SGC Media, owners of music titles Purple Sneakers and Countrytown.
 At the same time it was announced the print edition of The Music was "on hold".

 Distribution and circulation

 In September 2007, the readership of Drum Media throughout its distribution area in New South Wales was audited at 125,000.
 The magazine was published every Tuesday and distributed primarily throughout music stores, hotels and entertainment venues, cafes and university campuses in Sydney, Newcastle, Wollongong and Canberra, as well as satellite areas including Wyong and Gosford and the Blue Mountains.
 In Western Australia, the readership was estimated at 100,000 with distribution covering Perth, Bunbury, Margaret River, Geraldton and Albany.

+Archives of The Music and its former publications can be accessed via the archives on The Music website.